 Avoid trying to control people or circumstances.

-We are also able to change how we perceive and react to stressors, by putting a positive spin on a situation or seeing the sunny side of the situation.
+We are also able to change how we perceive and react to stressors by putting a positive spin on a situation or seeing the sunny side of the situation.
+Try using the following strategies to change how you react to stressors:

 - Practice seeing the bright side of things.